-As Facebook faces serious declines not only related to the iOS 14.5 update but also general user wariness – its total user base declined for the first time ever in Q4 2021 and Meta’s stocks dropped 25% in the first week of February 2022 – brands will increasingly look toward emerging social media platforms to build their brand presence and reach new customers.
+As Facebook faces serious declines not only related to the iOS 14.5 update but also general user wariness – its total user base declined for the first time ever in Q4 2021 and Meta’s stocks dropped 25% in the first week of February 2022 – brands will increasingly look toward emerging and trending social media platforms to build their brand presence and reach new customers.

 Telegram, the messaging app that uses end-to-end encryption to protect user privacy and security, introduced a new advertising tool in November 2021 that enables brands to display sponsored messages in public channels related to the topic of the channel.
 These topics can range from broad to niche, giving brands the opportunity to reach highly engaged and highly targeted audiences right where they are.

 - Gen Z is the top age demographic on TikTok, Pinterest, and Reddit